Check this out:

 TROUT: Trout anglers should find good success throughout the early spring, as many insect hatches begin occurring on the Deschutes in the spring.
 The Deschutes famous salmonflies reach maturity in May and June and creates a frenzy among both trout and anglers.
 Anglers are reminded to avoid wading or fishing on, or near, gravel bars during the early spring to avoid disturbing spawning steelhead and trout.
 The daily bag limit is two trout 10 to 13-inches in length, and all rainbow trout 20 inches or more are considered steelhead.

 STEELHEAD: Steelhead will be arriving in the lower river in early July, with their abundance peaking by the middle of September.
 In general, fish can be found from the mouth to Macks Canyon in July and early August.
 Fish continue to move upstream towards Sherars in August and are well distributed from Sherars downstream to the mouth by September.
 Peak counts at Sherars Falls occur in Mid-September and by November fish are distributed throughout the lower 100 miles.
-Anglers can watch fish counts at Columbia River dams www.fpc.org to help gauge run timing into the Deschutes.
-They also can go the ODFW Web site to check out the number of steelhead passing Sherars Falls http://www.dfw.state.or.us/fish/fish_counts/sherars_falls/index.asp.
-Counts for Sherars Falls are only posted from July until the end of October.
+Anglers can watch fish counts at Columbia River dams to help gauge run timing into the Deschutes.
+Also check out the number of steelhead passing Sherars Falls.
+Counts for Sherars Falls are posted from July until the end of October.

-Good numbers of summer steelhead can be found throughout the river during the winter, but areas upstream from Sherars Falls generally offer some of the best late-season fishing.
-Preliminary ODFW data suggests that this year’s returns may be slightly stronger than last year’s, providing good numbers of fish for ample winter-time opportunity.
+Good numbers of summer steelhead can be found throughout the river during the fall and winter, but areas from Sherars Falls upstream to Warm Springs generally offer some of the best late-season fishing.

 Successful anglers typically cast spinners or plugs, or fish sinking flies for late season action.